h2non/gentleman/README.md

 - Strong extensibility capatabilities.
 - Multiplexer based on composition.
 - Easy to configure and use.
-- Built-in HTTP convenient helpers and abstractions.
+- Convenient helpers and abstractions.
 - Dependency free.

 ## Plugins